Intro

 Peer-reviewed papers

-Rettberg JW, Crawford K, Schultz J, Taylor L, Suchman L, Andrejevic M, Gentelet K, Didier E, Jaton F, Li X, Dick S, Chun WHK, Canute M, and Ananny M (2024) An AI Society.
+Rettberg JW, Crawford K, Schultz J, Taylor L, Suchman L, Andrejevic M, Gentelet K, Didier E, Jaton F, Li X, Dick S, Chun WHK, Canute M, and Ananny M (2024) An AI Society: Artificial intelligence is reshaping society, but human forces shape AI.
 Issues in Science and Technology 40(2): 76-88.
 [PDF]

 Jaton F and Sormani P (2023) Enabling ‘AI’?
 The situated production of commensurabilities.
 Social Studies of Science 53(5): 625-634.
 [PDF]